 - Resentment and distrust of management and leadership, again potentially leading to turnover and business disruption.

-When we talk to management and leadership about what we hear from the sales force, we often don’t get the best answers – “Wall Street is expecting 15%”, “We think we may have the new product out by the end of the year but it’s been delayed a few times”, or “We always have to grow by a double digit percentage, but you are right, the last few years the actual growth has been around 1-2%”.
+When we talk to management and leadership about what we hear from the sales force, we often don’t get the best answers – “Wall Street is expecting 15%”, “We think we may have the new product out before the end of the year but it’s been delayed a few times”, or “We always have to grow by a double digit percentage, but you are right, the last few years the actual growth has been around 1-2%”.
 We tend to believe the long term pains of over exuberant quota setting far outweigh any short term or perceived gains.
 In fact, we’ve had two recent clients who over-allocated quotas by 15-20%.
-The results were both organizations consistently had only 30% of reps hitting goal while the organizations themselves still managed to meet overall objectives.
+The results were both organizations consistently had only 30% of reps hitting goal while the organizations themselves still managed to meet the overall non-hedged corporate goal.
 Morale sank, turnover increased, and no amount of quota over-allocation could keep the organizations’ future results on track!
-The perceived overall near-term success could not be maintained, and each had to rebuild the sales organization and resulting growth engine.
+The perceived overall near-term success could not be maintained, and each company had to rebuild the sales organization and resulting growth engine.